 ExploreLearning designs research-grounded products that are rooted in educational and learning sciences.
-To support this aim, ExploreLearning started a user engagement group in 2022 called the "Collab Crew," which invites teachers and administrators to work collaboratively with the Product and Research Teams.
-Members are invited to contribute to product reviews, surveys, data sharing, co-testing, and other opportunities which provide valuable data and feedback to support product design and iterative improvement, and ultimately improve success in the classroom.
-As of 2024, the Collab Crew is comprised of over 700 members, including over 600 teachers representing all grades from K-12.
-For more information, please visit https://web.explorelearning.com/collab/.
+To support this aim, ExploreLearning recently built out a user engagement group called the "Collab Crew" which invites math and science teachers, and administrators to work collaboratively with the Product and Research Teams.
+Members are invited to contribute to product reviews, surveys, data sharing, co-testing, and other opportunities which provide valuable data and feedback to support product design and improvement and ultimately ensure success in the classroom.
+The Collab Crew is currently comprised of almost 500 members, including over 350 teachers representing all grades from K-12.